-There are more than 15 miles of hiking and biking trails rated from easy to strenuous in the park.
+There are more than 15 miles of hiking (including the super-easy Lake Placid hike) and biking trails rated from easy to strenuous in the park.
 It has also become a top camping destination in the Greenville area.

 Visit the Greenville County Museum of Art

-The Greenville County Museum of Art has one of the best collections of American art I’ve had the joy of seeing in a regional museum, including the largest public collection of Andrew Wyeth watercolors.
-I’m partial to their wonderful collection of Jasper Johns paintings and prints.
+The Greenville County Museum of Art has one of the best collections of American art I’ve had the joy of seeing in a regional museum.
+This includes the largest public collection of Andrew Wyeth watercolors (swoon!).
+It totally impresses this art lover every time I walk through the door.

-Heritage Green is a cultural campus that includes the GCMA (of course), the main branch (Hughes) of the Greenville County Library System, the Greenville Little Theater, the Children’s Museum and the Upcountry History Museum.
+Heritage Green is a cultural campus that includes the GCMA (of course), the main branch (Hughes) of the Greenville County Library System, the Greenville Little Theatre, the Children’s Museum of the Upstate, and the Upcountry History Museum.

 Bike or jog the Swamp Rabbit Trail

 Jogging or biking the Swamp Rabbit is a popular weekend activity in Greenville.
-There are even places along the trail you can stop for a bite to eat, a cup of coffee or an ice cream.
+There are even places along the trail you can stop for a bite to eat, a cup of coffee, or an ice cream.

-A lot of it runs along the Reedy River, the same river that flows through Falls Park in downtown Greenville.
+A lot of the trail runs along the Reedy River, the same river that flows through Falls Park in downtown Greenville.
 The interactive map is useful for finding parking, restrooms, and water fountains along the main trail or secondary trails.

 Yes, the name is odd.
 We also have an East Coast Hockey League team called the Greenville Swamp Rabbits.
 I swear I am not making that up.
 Apparently, the swamp rabbit is indigenous to this area.